gch1p/pajax/README.md

 .then(function(response) {
 })

-let xhr = req.xhr // Access to the XHR object
+let xhr = req.xhr // Access the XHR object
 // Some code

 req.send() // Send the request